dials/dials/doc/sphinx/documentation/tutorials/br_lyso_multi.rst

    Reindexing operators:
    x,y,z: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

-and there is a ``dials.cosym.html`` which graphically illustrates some of the analysis.
+and a ``dials.cosym.html`` is generated, which can be opened with a browser (e.g. ``firefox dials.cosym.html``) and graphically illustrates some of the analysis.
 The data are now prepared for scaling, and we can scale them with a standard command:

 ::

-   dials.scale symmetrized.*
+   $ dials.scale symmetrized.*

-It is *critical* to note here that though we have combined the data from 10 sweeps into two files, the data retain their original identity - in the files they are *still* 10 sweeps.
+It is *critical* to note here, that though we have combined the data from 10 sweeps into two files - the data retain their original identity.
+This means that in the files they are *still* 10 sweeps.

 The first scaling output has:

 ::